pranayrp/portfolio/assignment34.md

 —------------------------------------------------------------------------------------------------------------------

-Step five: Build your solution
+Step five: Build your solution<br>
 I began working on Tableau.
 When I first started, I decided I should attempt to draw my 2nd graph to see if it would be equally informative as the one I decided on and if it would satisfy all the feedback given. <br>
 However, I soon realized the data and chart looked boring and it was definitely necessary to call out ‘On-the-field’ and ‘Off-the-field’ earnings.
 By adding images in the background, I assumed I could beautify the chart to make it more intriguing.
 I however realized as a result of adding images, I could not hover over each data point to learn about the player’s data.
 Tableau was hindering me from viewing the player’s data in the dashboard.
 After attempting every move in the manual book to figure a work around, I realized I should drop this and move on to the actual solution I prepared and gathered feedback for.